 8.1 Overview

 As presented in Chapter 1- Introduction, this study is underpinned by the principles of social medicine.
-This discipline is interested in the interactions between health professionals and patients in relation to patients’ demographics and socio-economical characteristics as well as individuals’ understandings of their situation (Stonington & Holmes, 2006).
+This discipline is interested in the interactions between health professionals and patients in relation to patients’ demographics and socio-economic characteristics as well as individuals’ understandings of their situation (Stonington & Holmes, 2006).
 According to Bowling (2007), these interactions embrace two main aspects: communication in consultation or treatment and patients’ evaluations of healthcare.
 Patients’ evaluations about healthcare services include the expectations, preferences, choices and satisfaction on the mode of delivering as well as the outcome of healthcare services (Bakdash & Scheper-Hughes, 2006).
 The relationship between satisfaction and the quality of healthcare provision received is complex and affected by patient, doctor and many service factors (McKinley et al., 2002).
 Furthermore, Bowling (2007) argues that the care or treatments provided by healthcare professionals could conflict with patients’ desires.
 Accordingly, the measurement of evaluation of healthcare services of patients (sometimes termed ‘consumers’ or ‘clients’) is very important for the development of services.
 Recent studies have continued to confirm the impact of culture on the doctor-patient relationship and correspondingly on patient outcomes (Bowling, 2007; Kleinman & Benson, 2006).
 According to Stonington and Holmes (2006), understanding the culture of medicine is essential to understand physicians’ bahaviour and attitudes towards illness, patients and treatments, such as referral, prescription and so on.

-The research question is ‘ow effectivea palliative care training workshop with additional support activities for family doctors in remote areas and what are the perspectives of their cancer patients?
-In order to answer this research question, a parallel mixed design and analysis were employed.
-The qualitative and quantitative data were evaluated separately and managed in a traditional manner, as described in the methodological considerations section in Chapter 4 – Methodology.
+The research question is ‘How effective, in terms of improvements in knowledge, attitudes and professional practice, is a palliative care training workshop, with additional support activities, for family doctors in remote areas and what are the perspectives of their cancer patients?’
+In order to answer this research question, a parallel mixed methods design and analysis were employed.
+The qualitative and quantitative data were collected and evaluated separately and managed in a traditional manner, as described in the methodological considerations section in Chapter 4 – Methodology.
 Statistical analysis procedures for the quantitative data were used to draw descriptions and inferences for corresponding variables from the doctor surveys (Chapter 5 – Surveys with family doctors).
 A thematic analysis technique was used for qualitative data analysis (Chapter 6 – Interviews with patients).

-At the start of the project, the aim of the C4 was ito improve the quality of palliative care services for people with advanced cancer who need palliative care in province.
-According to Yin (2006), every study appl a mixed methods approach should have an implicit, if not explicit, unit of analysis.
-Therefore, the notion of the quality of palliative care provision could be regarded as the unit of analysis.
-The purpose of determining a unit of analysis is hold theoretically different studies in a mixed methods research (Teddlie & Tashakkori, 2009; Yin, 2006).
-This is because the quantitative a qualitative component of this parallel mixed design answered research question, applied data collection method and analysis procedures. made it challenging to integrate two data sources because different methods favour inherently different units of analysis, thus leading to a threat to the integrity of a single study (Yin, 2006).
+At the start of the project, the aim of the C4 was to improve the quality of palliative care services for people with advanced cancer who need palliative care in Camau province.
+According to Yin (2006), every study applying a mixed methods approach should have an implicit, if not explicit, unit of analysis.
+Therefore, the notion of the ‘quality’ of palliative care provision could be regarded as the unit of analysis.
+The purpose of determining a unit of analysis is to hold theoretically different studies together in a mixed methods research design (Teddlie & Tashakkori, 2009; Yin, 2006).
+This is because the quantitative and qualitative components of this parallel mixed design answered separate research questions, and applied different data collection methods and analysis procedures.
+This made it challenging to integrate the two data sources because different methods favour inherently different units of analysis, thus leading to a threat to the integrity of a single study (Yin, 2006).